-Father’s Day is June 16, just a month away!
+Father’s Day is coming up quick — June 16th!
 And we’ve got a pile of Father’s Day gifts for dads who love to fish.

 There’s a bait-shop joke that goes, “Give a man a fish, feed him for a day.
 Teach a man to fish, he has to buy rods, reels, waders, bait, a boat …” It’s a bit corny, but you get the point.
 Anglers always need some new doohicky to improve their kit.